Brit milah: Metzitzah

 note: alternate spellings Metzizah or Metsitsah are also used to refer to this.

 In the Metzitzah (מְצִיצָה), the guard is slid over the foreskin as close to the glans as possible to allow for maximum removal of the former without any injury to the latter.
 A scalpel is used to detach the foreskin.
 A tube is used for metzitzah in addition to milah (the initial cut amputating the akroposthion) and p'riah and subsequent circumcision, mentioned above, the Talmud (Mishnah Shabbat 19:2) mentions a third step, metzitzah, translated as suction, as one of the steps involved in the circumcision rite.
 The Talmud writes that a "Mohel (Circumciser) who does not suck creates a danger, and should be dismissed from practice".
 Rashi on that Talmudic passage explains that this step is in order to draw some blood from deep inside the wound to prevent danger to the baby.
 Kabbalists, Rabbi Shalom Sharabi and Rabbi Isaac Luria, have written that he that performs metzitzah ought to cognizantly endeavor to draw away the 'evil inclination' that lay within the blood that is extracted.

 There are other modern antiseptic and antibiotic techniques—all used as part of the brit milah today—which many say accomplish the intended purpose of metzitzah; however, since metzitzah is one of the four steps to fulfill the mitzvah, it continues to be practiced by Orthodox Jews. while traditional Karaites and Beta Israel never practiced it due to never incorporating the Talmud.

 Metzitzah B'Peh (oral suction)

-The traditional method of performing metzitzah b'peh (מְצִיצָה בְּפֶה, abbreviated as MBP)—or oral suction—has become controversial.
+The traditional method of performing metzitzah b'peh (מְצִיצָה בְּפֶה, abbreviated as MBP)—or oral suction—has been controversial since the mid-19th century; at that time leading rabbinical authorities ruled that metzitzah could be conducted by instrumental suction.
 The process has the mohel place his mouth directly on the infant's genital wound to suck blood away from the cut.
-Many circumcision ceremonies no longer use metzitzah b'peh, but Haredi Jews continue to perform it.
-The practice poses a risk of spreading herpes to the infant.
+Most circumcision ceremonies no longer use metzitzah b'peh, but a small minority of certain sects of Haredi Jews continue to perform it, although even among most Haredim the practice is not practiced and looked down upon.
+In the middle of the 19th century it was recognized that cases of syphilis, tuberculosis, and diphtheria were being transmitted between mohel and infant by this procedure.
+The practice also poses a risk of spreading herpes to the infant.
 Proponents maintain that there is no conclusive evidence that links herpes to Metzitza, and that attempts to limit this practice infringe on religious freedom.